ARCHER2-HPC/archer2-website/support-access/access.md

 For access as part of applications from non-UKRI funded researchers please [contact the EPSRC Research Infrastructure team](mailto:researchinfrastructure@epsrc.ukri.org) in the first instance to discuss your requirements and plans.
-Please note that these discussions may take some time, amd UKRI cannot guarantee that an agreement will be reached.
+Please note that these discussions may take some time, and UKRI cannot guarantee that an agreement will be reached.

 <!-- TODO: add industry access details -->